awsdocs/aws-net-developer-guide/doc_source/cloudwatch.md

  **Prerequisite Tasks**

 Before you begin, be sure that you have created an AWS account and set up your AWS credentials\.
-For more information, see [Setting Up the AWS SDK for \.NET](net-dg-setup.md)\.
+For more information, see [Setting up the AWS SDK for \.NET](net-dg-setup.md)\.

 **Topics**
 + [Describing, Creating, and Deleting Alarms in Amazon CloudWatch](cloudwatch-creating-alarms-examples.md)